 This arts and crafts activity is designed for children aged 3 to 6 years to teach them about primary and secondary colors through the art of color mixing.

 One of the foundational components of art is color.
-Some benefits of introducing colors to a child:
+Color mixing activities are not only fun but also educational.
+Here is the list of 7 benefits of introducing colors mixing activities to the child:

-- It helps them to understand the world around them.
+- Enhance memory retention: Learning and identifying colors can improve a child’s memory retention and recall abilities.
+It also helps them to understand the world around them.

 - Three dropper bottles filled with the primary colors

 - A laminated sheet of paper or a plate that shows the color spectrum in dots (4 red dots, 2 red & 2 yellow, 4 yellow, 2 yellow & 2 blue, 4 blue, 2 blue & 2 red)

 - A paintbrush to mix colors

 - A jar of water to clean the paintbrush

 In Montessori schools, a child is first introduced to books on colors, primary color tablets, secondary color tablets, sorting colors, and matching objects with the same color before introducing color mixing to the child.